 The Plan Area contains a small residential population comprising approximately 400 housing units and an estimated 1,130 residents.
 Residential uses in the Plan Area are largely characterized by rural residential and a few small subdivisions.
-The Plan Area is directly adjacent to two neighborhoods in the unincorporated County - Calwa and Malaga - comprising about 720 dwelling units
+The Plan Area is directly adjacent to two neighborhoods in the unincorporated County - Calwa and Malaga - comprising about 720 dwelling units and 2,660 residents in total.
+The southern part of Calwa is in the Plan Area.
+The Plan Area also contains one school, Orange Center

-3 Thickens, Pioneer Agricultural Colonies of Fresno County
+Thickens, Pioneer Agricultural Colonies of Fresno County